 ● Our office will communicate with you beforehand to ask some screening questions.
 You’ll be asked those same questions again when you are in the office.

 ● When you arrive for your appointment, we ask that you remain in your car until we are ready for you.
-Please provide a cell phone number so we may call or text you to come in.
+Please call when you arrive and we will escort you into the office.

 ● Please wear a mask as you enter the office.

 ● We have hand sanitizer that we will ask you to use when you enter.
 You will also find some in the reception area and other places in the office for you to use as needed.

 ● Each patient will be screened using an infrared thermometer.

 ● You may see that our waiting room will no longer offer magazines since those items are difficult to clean and disinfect.

 ● You will be asked to swish with a medicated mouth rinse prior to starting your appointment.